d28b/html-slides/README.md

 ## Slides

 A slide is typically a file with a few lines of HTML code, or a SVG file.
-For for video-only or image-only slides, the skeleton provides predefined HTML code.
+For video-only or image-only slides, the skeleton provides predefined HTML code.

 The `index.build.html` file contains the title and slide sequence of the presentation: